greenpioneersolutions/express-query-parameters/README.md

 ## What is Express Query Parameters
 This package is used to parse general queries and any other apdapter you want or create to add to your express routes.
-By using this package as middleware `app.user(queryParameters.middleware())` you will be able to have all parsed parameters waiting for you at `req.queryParameters` to do and search as you please.
+By using this package as middleware `app.use(queryParameters.middleware())` you will be able to have all parsed parameters waiting for you at `req.queryParameters` to do and search as you please.

 ## Usage